mkilbane/out-of-the-cage-michael-mcclure-and-the-digital-lyric-archive/pages/introduction.md

 **Works Cited**

 Belgrad, Daniel. *The Culture of Feedback: Ecological Thinking in Seventies America.* University of Chicago Press, 2019.

 Bernstein, Charles.
 “Introduction.”
 In *Close Listening: Poetry and the Performed Word,* edited by Charles Bernstein, 3-26.
 Oxford University Press, 1998.

 Burnett, D. Graham.
 “Adult Swim: How John C. Lilly Got Groovy (and Took the Dolphin with Him), 1958-1968.”
 In *Groovy Science: Knowledge, Innovation & American Counterculture,* edited by David Kaiser and W. Patrick McCray, 13-50.
 University of Chicago Press, 2016.

 Cavarero, Adriana. *For More Than One Voice: Toward a Phenomenology of Vocal Expression.* Translated by Paul Kottman.
 Stanford University Press, 2005.

 Davidson, Michael. *The San Francisco Renaissance: Poetics and Community at Mid-Century.* Cambridge University Press, 1989.

 Kahn, Douglas. *Noise, Water, Meat: A History of Sound in the Arts.* MIT Press, 2001.

 Lilly, John C. *The Deep Self: Consciousness Exploration in the Isolation Tank.* Gateway Books and Tapes, 2007.

 McClure, Michael. *Ghost Tantras.* City Lights Publishers, 2013.

-McClure, Michael. *Scratching the Beat Surface.* North Point Press, 1982.
+---. *Scratching the Beat Surface.* North Point Press, 1982.